Jimreed91/Jimreed91/README.md

  <p>

+  ### Testing
+  Working through setting up testing for a Node API and React components with Jest and then integration tests in Cypress.

   ### Chirper
   Testing out PHP, Laravel and Vue with Laravels 'bootcamp' tutorial and a few of my own experiments.